miha-tran/LUSH_Sale_Enfor/README.md

 ## 📌 Introduction

 Welcome to our team's showcase for the 24-hour Hackathon, a collaborative venture between BrainStation and Google.
-I'm thrilled to introduce our dynamic team, a mix of data scientists, UI/UX designers, software engineers, and a fantastic TA Project Manager:
+I'm thrilled to introduce our dynamic team, a mix of data scientists and web developer in a project collaborating with LUSH sale managers:

 ### 🤩 Our Team